-Prescription equipment appropriate for the pharmacy's specific scope of practice shall be maintained by the pharmacy and may include but is not limited to:

-- (a) Graduates capable of measuring from 0.1ml to at least 120ml - (b) Mortars and pestles--at least one (porcelain or glass) - (c) Hot and cold running water in the prescription department - (d) Spatulas - (e) Ointment slab or ointment papers - (f) Exempt narcotic record book - (g) Class III balance and weights or comparable electronic scale - (h) Equipment for labeling - (i) Refrigeration for the proper storage of biologicals and other medications.
-Medications shall be stored in a separate compartment or area from food.

-Each pharmacy shall maintain a pharmacy library:

-- (1) available for use by the pharmacist and the patient, including either current drug information manuals, or computers capable of printing current drug information for the pharmacist and patient drug information and monographs for patients. - (2) other pharmacy reference books and periodicals necessary for effective pharmacy practice.
+- (a) Prescription equipment appropriate for the pharmacy's specific scope of practice shall be maintained by the pharmacy and may include but is not limited to: - (1) Graduates capable of measuring from one-tenth of one milliliter (0.1 ml) to at least one hundred twenty milliliters (120 ml); - (2) Mortars and pestles, at least one (1), porcelain or glass; - (3) Hot and cold running water in the prescription department; - (4) Spatulas; - (5) Ointment slab or ointment papers; - (6) Exempt narcotic record book; - (7) Class III balance and weights or comparable electronic scale; - (8) Equipment for labeling; and - (9)(A) Refrigeration for the proper storage of biologicals and other medications. - (B) Medications shall be stored in a separate compartment or area from food. - (b) Each pharmacy shall maintain a pharmacy library available for use by the pharmacist and the patient, including: - (1) Either current drug information manuals or computers capable of printing current drug information for the pharmacist and patient drug information and monographs for patients; and - (2) Other pharmacy reference books and periodicals necessary for effective pharmacy practice. - (c) Exceptions.
+Pharmacies meeting the requirements of 17 CAR § 160-1209 or 17 CAR § 160-2201 shall be exempt from requirements of this part when not applicable.